huailiang/lgRenderEngine/readme.md

 ## Tips

-libpng depends on zlib, so should be set -lz in "Other linker flags" at xcode project
+1. libpng depends on zlib, so should be set -lz in "Other linker flags" at xcode project

+2. in function transform_homogenize, y is reduced by 1 because SDL_RenderDrawPoint draw point start with left-top pivot.

 ## Reinferences